NVIDIA/TensorRT-LLM/examples/openai_triton/manual_plugin/README.md

 cmake .. && make
 cd ..
 ```
-As mentioned in the previouse section, it is necessary to have the TensorRT-LLM C++ runtime library.
+As mentioned in the previous section, it is necessary to have the TensorRT-LLM C++ runtime library.
 If you want to specify the library paths, run:
 ```bash
 cmake -DTRT_LIB_DIR=</path/to/trt_lib> -DTRT_INCLUDE_DIR=</path/to/trt_headers> -DTRT_LLM_LIB_DIR=</path/to/trt_llm_lib> -DTRT_LLM_INCLUDE_DIR=</path/to/trt_llm_headers> ..